 Retiring Overseas – The Growing Trend

 Relocating overseas for retirement is a growing trend.
-More and more Americans and Canadians are planning to spend their golden years in Central or South America, Europe, or Asia.
+More and more Americans and Canadians are planning to spend their Golden Years in Central or South America, Europe, or Asia.
 Adventurous “Snowbirds” used to flock to Florida in the colder part of the year.
-It turns out now the horizons are more open now.
+Today, they have expanded their horizons to include international destinations.

 Why are so many retirees planning to move overseas now?

 Cost of Living Overseas

 Only twenty years ago, the pace of life that led towards retirement was completely different.
 Many people worked in the same place for 20-30 years, enjoying benefits, contributing to retirement funds, and investing in stocks.
 This was a time of stable jobs and stable careers.
 By retirement their house was paid off.
 A considerable amount of funds were saved, and they could simply enjoy slowing down work to pursue a hobby with a disposable income.

 The situation is quite different now.
 The rising cost of living, erosion of stable well-paid jobs, labor outsourcing, and a couple of market crashes have made it very difficult to set money aside for a comfortable retirement.
 Fewer and fewer people have pension plans.
 Entire professions disappear halfway through our career life.
 Does this sound familiar?

 Juggling jobs, side hustles (like driving Uber, or renting through AirB&B) still doesn’t allow for a nest egg to carry us through retirement.
 But what if you could live in a dream destination while cutting your expenses?

 In countries like Belize, Ecuador, Nicaragua, Bulgaria, Mexico, and Portugal, you can enjoy comfortable living within a modest 1900 a month.
 You can experience a great climate, amazing nature, fresh produce and the bonus of living in the culture that matches your lifestyle.